sharife/goldenthread-v2/site/content/tickets/_index.md

           Mansour**, reflect on the world now.

-          To register for the LIVE-STREAM, [click here](https://goldenthread.secure.force.com/ticket/#/instances/a0F3Z00000rQvOTUA0)!
+          To register for the LIVE-STREAM, [click here](https://goldenthread.secure.force.com/ticket/#/instances/a0F3Z00000rQvOTUA0)! **Use the code NT2021 during check-out to register for FREE!**

           [Register here](https://goldenthread.secure.force.com/ticket/#/instances/a0F3Z00000rP1q7UAC) for the IN-PERSON event!